MrDesjardins/stockgame/README.md

 - [x] Determine a logic to assign point (inside low/high gives X points, outside gives Y points)
 - [x] Send a score that is not a single number but the details of the score
 - [x] Display the volume on the canvas
+- [x] Remove hardcoded URL from App.tsx to use a environment variable
+- [x] Load the stock information into the database (name of the company, see symbols_valid_meta.csv)